projectcalico/calico/master/reference/calicoctl/setup/etcdv3.md

 The config file is a yaml or json document in the following format:

 ```
-apiVersion: v1
+apiVersion: projectcalico.org/v2
-kind: calicoApiConfig
+kind: CalicoApiConfig
 metadata:
 spec:
-  datastoreType: "etcdv2"
+  datastoreType: "etcdv3"
   etcdEndpoints: "http://etcd1:2379,http://etcd2:2379"
   ...
 ```

-See table below for details on the etcdv2 specific fields that may be included in the spec section.
+See table below for details on the etcdv3 specific fields that may be included in the spec section.

 If the file exists, then it must be valid and readable by calicoctl.
 If the file